NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 Using accessed KGE SmartAPI metadata, clients will connect to the Archive to read the available Content Metadata, then access the files themselves though some link or protocol of file data transfer from the remote network storage (by a protocol to be further specified), for their intended local computational use.

+The remainder of this document reviews deployment of the system for development and for production.

-# Getting Started
+# Development Deployment

 ## Cloning the Code

-In your code workspace, either Git clone project using HTTPS...
+Make sure that you have a copy of [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Then, in your chosen project workspace location, either Git clone project using HTTPS...

 ```shell
 $ git clone https://github.com/NCATSTranslator/Knowledge_Graph_Exchange_Registry.git